Caring For Older Dogs.

 Muscular and Skeletal Changes in older dogs.

 Just like people, the aging dog goes through many physical changes and some of them can be quite acute.
 Senior dogs lose muscle mass and as a result, mobility is likely to be affected.
-Because dogs are social creatures, this lack of mobility may affect his behaviour.
-For instance, the elderly dog might become anxious if he can no longer follow his owner around, or jump onto the furniture.
+Because dogs are social creatures, this lack of mobility may affect their behaviour.
+For instance, the elderly dog might become anxious if they can no longer follow their owner around or, jump onto the furniture.

-A solution may be to provide the dog with a comfy bed placed in the centre of household activity.
+A solution may be to provide the dog with a comfy bed, placed in the centre of household activity.
 A dog who may be in discomfort because of a loss of body mass, will find lying on a hard floor uncomfortable.
-A central resting place, will mean he is comfortable and less likely to feel the need to keep getting up and following his family around.
+Likewise, older dogs may no longer want, or need, long walks.
+Some may enjoy a potter in the park, a ‘sniff walk’ or, a meander around the garden.

 Sight and Hearing Changes.

 Cataracts are a common visible change that owners will recognise in their dogs.
-Sometimes this can contribute to possible aggression if the dog becomes startled unexpectedly.
-If your dog can still hear ok, speak to him before you touch him – particularly if he has his back to you, or is asleep.
+Sometimes, this can contribute to possible aggression if the dog becomes startled unexpectedly.
+If your dog can still hear ok, speak to them before you touch them – particularly if they have their back to you.

 Some older dogs with hearing loss may begin to bark more frequently than they used to.
 It is important to understand that hearing loss can change a dog’s perspective of the world immensely.
-This is even more marked if he has also lost some of his sight as well.
+This is even more marked if they have also lost some of their sight as well.

 Incontinence in the ageing dog.